Flack27/Runeterra/4 - Sessions/Session 2.md

 > **RODERICK:** _looking to Matthias_ "We could... add a small stipend?
 To help with initial expenses?"

-> **MATTHIAS:** _thin-lipped_ "The treasury is already strained by the beautification project, my lord.
-Perhaps...
-200 gold?
-As a gesture of goodwill?"
+> **MATTHIAS:** _a beat too long before answering, clearly displeased_ "The treasury is already strained by the beautification project, my lord."

-_This is less than they were likely promised but Roderick nods eagerly._
+> **RODERICK:** "True, true that comes first, but we do need the mine operational again."

+> **MATTHIAS:** "...Perhaps 200 gold.
+As a gesture of goodwill."

 > **RODERICK:** "200 gold AND the village.
 That's more than fair.
 More than generous, really."